subsquid/docs/docs/tutorials/bayc/step-three-adding-external-data.md

 Note how it does not conform to the [ERC721 Metadata JSON Schema](https://eips.ethereum.org/EIPS/eip-721).

 Summary of our findings:
-- BAYC metadata URIs can point to HTTPS or IPFS - we need to be able to retrieve both;
+- BAYC metadata URIs can point to HTTPS or IPFS -- we need to be able to retrieve both;
 - Metadata JSONs have two fields: `"image"`, a string, and `"attributes"`, an array of pairs `{"trait_type": string, "value": string}`.

-Roll back the exploratory code when done:
+Once finished, roll back the exploratory code:
 ```diff
 processor.run(new TypeormDatabase(), async (ctx) => {
      let tokens: Map<string, Token> = createTokens(rawTransfers, owners)